 Toppings: bean sprouts, scallions, chopped roasted peanuts, lime wedges, cilantro

 Pour hot but not boiling water over the rice noodles.
 Leave covered for 10 minutes before draining.

-Make the sauce by combining the tamarind, hot water, fish sauce, sugar, rice vinegar and cayenne.
+Make the sauce by combining the tamarind, hot water, fish sauce, sugar, rice vinegar, lime juice and cayenne.
 Set aside.
 (Sidenote: some tamarind paste has to be drained, in which case you pour the hot water over it and then drain it a few minutes later so the tough parts of the rind are removed.
 But the tamarind paste I bought was already smooth.)

 In a large hot skillet, heat 1 tablespoon oil and cook the tofu slices for 3-4 minutes on each side.
 Remove from skillet.
 Then cook the broccoli for about five minutes and remove from skillet.